 On 10 March 2021, the President of the European Parliament, the Prime Minister of Portugal and the Commission’s President signed the Joint Declaration on the Conference on the Future of Europe, a series of debates to enable every European citizen to share their ideas about the way ahead.

-The Executive Board (Parliament, Council and Commission) has met on 24 March and will meet again on 7 April at the European Parliament.
-The official launch of the Conference has been announced for next 9 May, the Day of Europe, in Strasbourg, and this is the speech by President von der Leyen.
+The Executive Board (Parliament, Council and Commission) met on 24 March and on 7 April at the European Parliament.
+The inaugural event of the Conference took place on 9 May, the Day of Europe, in Strasbourg, and this is the speech by President von der Leyen.
 The Board approved on 9 May the Rules of Procedure to set out the composition of the Plenary and the way it will work.

-The debates will focus on eight categories: climate change, health, jobs and economy, EU in the world, freedom and rights, digital, EU democracy, migration, education/culture/youth/sport, and other ideas (the latter to allow citizens to come up with further topics).
+The debates will focus on ten categories: climate change, health, jobs and economy, EU in the world, freedom and rights, digital, EU democracy, migration, education/culture/youth/sport, and other ideas (the latter to allow citizens to come up with further topics).

-A multilingual Digital Platform will be launched on 19 April to ensure that citizens, civil society organisations and other participants can start contributing without delay.
+A multilingual Digital Platform was launched on 19 April to ensure that citizens, civil society organizations, and other participants could start contributing without delay.
 If you are planning an event, we recommend you register it on this platform.

 And here you can access the latest news on the Commission’s website.Back to overview